Obfuscation Fallacy

 Easy Definition of Obfuscation Fallacy

 Don't make a decision after someone presents you with a load of confusing factors.
-If you do, you will have committed the Obfuscation Fallacy.
+If you do, you will have committed the obfuscation fallacy.

 Academic Definition of Obfuscation Fallacy

-The Obfuscation Fallacy (also called the Empty Words Fallacy) occurs when someone adopts a position after hearing, or presenting, an argument containing unnecessarily complex language that either impresses (when it shouldn't), confuses or deceives.
+The obfuscation fallacy (also called the Empty Words Fallacy) occurs when someone adopts a position after hearing, or presenting, an argument containing unnecessarily complex language that either impresses (when it shouldn't), confuses or deceives.
 "To obfuscate: to make obscure, unclear or unintelligible"

 An Example of Obfuscation Fallacy